fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 ### Model

-I suggest starting with the same model recommended by [privateGPT](https://github.com/imartinez/privateGPT), _GPT4All-J v1.3-groovy_.
+I suggest starting with the model recommended by [privateGPT](https://github.com/imartinez/privateGPT), _GPT4All-J v1.3-groovy_.
 This model offers reasonable performance and runs on a CPU using about 4 GB of RAM.
 See the [GPT4All website](https://gpt4all.io/index.html) for a list of GPT4All models and their comparison.
 Note that some of the models have restrictive licenses.
 Check the license before using them in commercial projects.

 1. Create a folder named `models`.
 1. Click [here to download GPT4All-J v1.3-groovy](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin) (3.5 GB).